bdnorris/DES-340/lectures/lecture10-selectors.md

 }
 ```

 We'll talk more about it in a bit, but IDs are *very* specific.
-So specific, that you need to be really careful when using them.
+So specific, that you need to be careful when using them.
 They should only be used when you absolutely only want to write styles for one thing that you'll never re-use again.

 ## Combinators

-## Descendent Selectors
+### Descendant Selectors

 Given the following HTML...